stonepros/stone/doc/rados/api/librados-intro.rst

             +---------------+ +---------------+

 This guide provides a high-level introduction to using ``librados``.
-Refer to :doc:`../../architecture` for additional details of the Ceph Storage Cluster.
-To use the API, you need a running Ceph Storage Cluster.
+Refer to :doc:`../../architecture` for additional details of the Stone Storage Cluster.
+To use the API, you need a running Stone Storage Cluster.
 See `Installation (Quick)`_ for details.

 Step 1: Getting librados
 ========================

-Your client application must bind with ``librados`` to connect to the Ceph Storage Cluster.
+Your client application must bind with ``librados`` to connect to the Stone Storage Cluster.
 You must install ``librados`` and any required packages to write applications that use ``librados``.
 The ``librados`` API is written in C++, with additional bindings for C, Python, Java and PHP.